vegaprotocol/specs/protocol/0059-simple-staking-and-delegating.md

 In this case, it must be assured that the rewards are distributed only to the remaining active validators.
 This will also leave some delegators that have delegated to a non-existing validator; the easiest solution is to simply declare all their stake undelegated (if they delegated to a bad validators, their problem).
-THis means we also need to test how the formulars react to changing numbers of validators.
+This means we also need to test how the formulars react to changing numbers of validators.

 # Network Parameters